Dr Nicholas Ferguson

 Courses taught

-My Doctoral thesis, Indifference.
+My doctoral thesis, Indifference.
 Art, Liberalism and the Politics of Place (2015), examines the legacy of classical liberal thought in contemporary art commissioning.
 Through a series of cross readings between philosophy, aesthetics and political geography, it traces a relationship between place making art practices and classical liberalism's conceptualisation of the way territory might function in a market society.
 In tandem with this enquiry, and by way of methodological tool, the thesis develops a philosophy of indifference.
 It contends that indifference, alongside disinterestedness and objectivity, should be understood as part of an historical attempt to develop a critical modern subject that might transcend the self and disrupt both public and private power.
-By extension, it asks whether he artist's indifference to place might contribute to an artistic strategy to negotiate and contest the cultural forces that market place for the consolidation of private advantage.
+By extension, it asks whether the artist's indifference to place might contribute to an artistic strategy to negotiate and contest the cultural forces that market place for the consolidation of private advantage.

 Publications